jwsiegel2510/convex-opt-examples/README.md

 argmin_f (1/2)|f - I|^2 + lambda*|Qf|_1,

 where lambda is a parameter which depends upon the amount of noise in the image and QF denotes the wavelet transform.
-To test this, run the code in denoising_example.py.
+To test this approach for denoising images with random Gaussian noise, run denoising_example.py.